WebOfTrust/keri/docs/Glossary.md

 ### General definitions in alphabetic order

+#### Authentic Chained Data Container

+Or `ACDC`.
+In brief, an ACDC or [authentic data container] proves digital data consistency and authenticity in one go.
+An ACDC cryptographically secures commitment to data contained, and its identifiers are self-addressing, which means they point to themselves and are also contained ìn the data.

 #### Authentic Chained Data Container Task Force

 The purpose of the Authentic Chained Data Container (ACDC) Task Force  is to draft a TSS (ToIP Standard Specification) that defines the standard requirements for the semantics of Authentic Provenance Chaining of Authentic Data Containers.
 [See more](https://wiki.trustoverip.org/display/HOME/ACDC+%28Authentic+Chained+Data+Container%29+Task+Force)

 #### Ambient verifiability